serdukow/battery-care/README.md

  package and then \
   `Drug % Drop` it to Application folder.\
 Make sure you have enabled 'Launch At Login' in Preferences and turned on charge status notifications.

+## IMPORTANT

+This application is not signed by Apple Dudes, because I'm not paying for an Apple Developer Account, so

+To allow unsigned apps Go to System Preferences>Privacy & Security>Security>Allow application download from choose App Store and indetified developers

 ## License